 Many WordPress bloggers have a love or hate relationship with the Gutenberg editor for setting up and publishing their blog posts.
 Devotees of the Classic editor seem to have nothing positive to say about Gutenberg.
 This is understandable, as Gutenberg can be a tiny bit tricky.

 But once you get used to it – and it really doesn’t take long – Gutenberg is easy and even enjoyable.
 My first experience with Gutenberg was uploading a guest post I wrote about freelancing for Anthony Gaenzle.
-Although it was the first time I used Gutenberg, it didn’t take long to get the hang of it.
+Although it was my first time using Gutenberg, it didn’t take long to get the hang of it.

 I now use a mix of Classic editor and Gutenberg on my own blog.
-I usually upload blog posts on Classic, but then I switch to Gutenberg if I have affiliate links in the post so I can easily make them no-follow.
+I usually upload blog posts on Classic, but then I switch to Gutenberg if I have affiliate links in the post to easily make them no-follow.
 You can do this with Gutenberg in a couple of quick clicks.
 The Classic editor doesn’t have this function at all.

 The Gutenberg editor lets you do this with just a quick click and avoid the risk of Google penalizing you.
 With all of the other tasks that blogging involves, you don’t want to waste any time on links you can spend elsewhere.